-- Operators: - (search over analyzed Fields) - $\blacksquare = (search over not analyzed Fields)$ - $\blacksquare = < > <= >= (numeric)$ - () unary NOT - Values: - Basic types: strings (including quoted strings with spaces), numbers, booleans, ranges, dates - References: indicated with curly brackets ( { and } ) only used for Lexicons at the moment - Advanced types: indicated with round parentheses for rawSearch, Feature, Entity filter, and Model searches - Inputs are analyzed when searching over analyzed Fields - Wildcard (\) currently only for Entity Roles.
-To match \ literally, stick to the convention of escaping it as $\$ .
+- (search over analyzed Fields) - = (search over not analyzed Fields) - ■ = < > <= >= (numeric) - () unary NOT - Values: - Basic types: strings (including quoted strings with spaces), numbers, booleans, ranges, dates - References: indicated with curly brackets ({ and }) only used for Lexicons at the moment - Advanced types: indicated with round parentheses for rawSearch, Feature, Entity filter, and Model searches - Inputs are analyzed when searching over analyzed Fields - Wildcard () currently only for Entity Roles and Attribute names.
+To match literally, stick to the convention of escaping it as .
 See the Quoting strings section below.